adds666/CamperControl/README.md

 Files so far:
-Address_Setup - used to write hard values to Eeprom for each arduino Rolling_Master - Base code to enable circular communication between all devices (This code will be 'transposed' in to each of the devices below)
+Address_Setup - used to write hard values to Eeprom for each arduino Rolling_Master - Base code to enable circular communication between all devices (This code will be 'transposed' in to each of the devices below).
+Last digits in .ino name is address of device on network

+Push_Button_Panel-485-01
+Panel of buttons that turn on and off a number of variables

+RTC_Updater-485-02
+Small arduino that has a Real Time Clock attached - shared hours, minutes and seconds with the rest of the network

 dtmf_relay - Enables DTMF codes from a RF radio to change variables and control devices

+/////////////////////
 Following on from a question on the Arduino StackExchange I developed a system for having a "rolling master".

 The design objective is to have: